codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 Now, we can access `http://localhost.com:4321/database` and we should see `Tables created!` if everything is working.
 We can double check by accessing the container and checking if we see the table inside the database.

-First we check the ID of the container:
+First, we check the ID of the container:

 ```shell
 $ docker ps